1936 Virginia State Trojans football team

-The 1936 Virginia State Yellow Jackets football team was an American football team that represented Virginia State College as a member of the Colored Intercollegiate Athletic Association (CIAA) during the 1936 college football season.
-In their third season under head coach Harry R. Jefferson, the team compiled a 9–0–2 record (7–0–2 against CIAA opponents), won the CIAA championship, and outscored opponents by a total of 164 to 46.
+The 1936 Virginia State Trojans football team was an American football team that represented Virginia State College as a member of the Colored Intercollegiate Athletic Association (CIAA) during the 1936 college football season.
+In their third season under head coach Harry R. Jefferson, the team compiled am overall record of 7–0–2 record with a mark of 6–0–2, winning the CIAA title.
 The team was recognized as the black college national co-champion along with West Virginia State.

 Tackle Edward "Wimpy" Taylor was the team captain.
 Other key players included fullback Rudy Jeter, quarterback Horace Robinson, and halfbacks Ace Bailey and Henry "Red" Briscoe.
 Taylor and Briscoe were selected as first-team players on the Pittsburgh Couriers 1936 All-America team.

 The team's assistant coaches were Thomas V. Verdelle, Roscoe "Turkey" Lewis, and James A. Moore.